 Aquaculture can offer employment and income earning opportunities to local, often rural and marginal, communities.
 However, questions pertaining to social site-selection criteria, community impacts, right of access, ownership, taxation, liabilities of the negative repercussions from the environmental effects on society, ethical issues, to name but a few, have remained largely untackled in a comprehensive, integrated manner.
 Each of these issues follows particular interests, priorities and objectives.
 All operate within an array of federal, regional and international legislations, agreements and treaties.
 Practitioners note that sustainable aquaculture must not only maximize benefits, but also minimize accumulation of detriments, as well as other types of negative impacts on natural and social environment.
-Aquaculture is in this case maybe not so different from other economic initiatives that depend on, and impact on, natural resources and social fabric.
+Aquaculture is in this case not so different from other economic initiatives that depend on, and impact on, natural resources and social fabric.
+Significant progress has been made towards evaluating the socio-economic and, perhaps even more, the ecological impacts of aquaculture.
+A wide range of data and tools have been obtained and developed with a view to achieving sustainability objectives, although less progress has been made towards utilizing this information to influence management decisions.
+In addition, approaches to evaluating aquaculture often do not take an interdisciplinary approach, which is necessary to capture the complexity of the linkages between aquaculture operations and their broader environment (economic, social, institutional and natural).